The staff matters most to a successful creative spaces, not the equipment.

 • One hybrid admin/marketing person

-For makerspaces, 5000 to 10000+ sq/ft that contain 3 – 6+ shops, serving a wide range of stakeholders, essential staffing looks like this:
+For creative spaces, 5000 to 10000+ sq/ft that contain 3 – 6+ shops, serving a wide range of stakeholders, essential staffing could look like this:

 Executive Director: